 As a pedestrian accident victim, you are likely getting assailed by the costs associated with recovery.
 If another party was at fault, you should not have to pay for the damages.
 Get the compensation you deserve by bringing a Long Beach personal injury lawsuit against the liable party.
-However, you should first get in touch with Attorney Joseph H. Low IV, who is highly reputable in the southern California area.
-Call his office toll-free at (888) 454-5569.
+However, you should first get in touch with The Law Firm of Joseph H. Low IV at (562) 901-0840 or toll-free (888) 454-5569.

 Since pedestrians are much more vulnerable to injury than motorists, the state for the most part places the burden of responsibility on drivers through established right of way laws, which include the following:

 - Drivers must yield to pedestrians at intersections, whether they are crossing in marked or unmarked crosswalks.
 Drivers should also stop when other vehicles are waiting at a crosswalk; they may be letting pedestrians cross.